dannyd2083/BLE-legacy-Passkey-Entry/README.md

 There is a significant weakness within this pairing method.

-Assume the attacker is able to sniff all data exchanged between the initiator and the responder, as implemented in the *attacker.py*.
+Assume the attacker is able to sniff all data exchanged between the initiator and the responder, as implemented in the *sniff()* function in *attacker.py*.

 Finish the *attack()* function to launch the attack against this pairing method.